- Map & Itinerary

 - Dates & Prices

-- EXCLUSIVE 3 Peaks Challenge for women who are part of the Her Spirit Community
+- EXCLUSIVE 3 Peaks Challenge for women as part of the Her Spirit Community

 - 2 boots.
 3 peaks.
 26 miles.
 3064 metres of ascent.
 Tick!